doytsujin/athackst.github.io/_articles/4_aws_deepracer_joy_onboard.md

 docker build -f .deploycontainer/Dockerfile . -t deepracer_joy
 ```

-My deployment image _does_ use multi-stage, so you don't need to set up vscode or build it in another image in order to create the deployment image.
-You just need to have docker installed.
+My deployment image _does_ use multi-stage, so you don't need to set up VSCode or build it in another image to create the deployment image.
+You just need to build it with Docker.

 You could build the deployment image on the DeepRacer, but I prefer to do all compilation on my workstation.

-In order to facilitate transfer of the docker image between my workstation and the DeepRacer, I set up a local Docker repository.
+In order to transfer the docker image between my workstation and the DeepRacer, I set up a local Docker repository.

 ### Set up a local Docker repository